qmk/qmk_firmware/docs/pr_checklist.md

 - PR should be submitted using a non-`master` branch on the source repository
     - this does not mean you target a different branch for your PR, rather that you're not working out of your own master branch
     - if submitter _does_ use their own `master` branch, they'll be given a link to the ["how to git"](newbs_git_using_your_master_branch.md) page after merging -- (end of this document will contain the contents of the message)
+- PRs should contain the smallest amount of modifications required for a single change to the codebase
+    - multiple keyboards at the same time is not acceptable
+        - exception: keymaps for a single user targeting multiple keyboards and/or userspace is acceptable
+    - **the smaller the PR, the higher likelihood of a quicker review, higher likelihood of quicker merge, and less chance of conflicts**
 - newly-added directories and filenames must be lowercase
-    - this rule may be relaxed if upstream sources originally had uppercase characters (e.g. LUFA, ChibiOS, or imported files from other repositories etc.)
+    - the lowercase requirement may be relaxed if upstream sources originally had uppercase characters (e.g. LUFA, ChibiOS, or imported files from other repositories etc.)
     - if there is valid justification (i.e. consistency with existing core files etc.) this can be relaxed
         - a board designer naming their keyboard with uppercase letters is not enough justification
 - valid license headers on all `*.c` and `*.h` source files
     - GPL2/GPL3 recommended for consistency
-    - an example GPL2+ license header may be copied and modified from the bottom of this document
+    - an example GPL2+ license header may be copied (and author modified) from the bottom of this document
     - other licenses are permitted, however they must be GPL-compatible and must allow for redistribution.
-Using a different license will almost certainly delay a PR getting merged.
+Using a different license will almost certainly delay a PR getting merged
     - missing license headers will prevent PR merge due to ambiguity with license compatibility
 - QMK Codebase "best practices" followed
     - this is not an exhaustive list, and will likely get amended as time goes by